Leading Soft Skills That Employers Look While Hiring

 Key time management traits include:

 a.
-Prioritization: The capacity to differentiate between things that are important and urgent and to allot time wisely.
+Prioritization: The ability to differentiate that which is important from that which is urgent and to use time well.

-a.
-Organization: Maintaining a schedule of responsibilities, projects, and tasks to keep on course and prevent bottlenecks.
+b.
+Organization: Scheduling of responsibilities, projects and tasks, to keep ourselves on course and avoid bottlenecks.

 "Earn Certifications, Build Soft Skills – Enroll today & Power Up Your Career with Certification Programs at OptionTrain College!"